-In trigonometry, Sine, Cosine and Tangent are the three major or primary ratios, which are used to find the angles and length of the triangle.
-Before discussing Cos 60 degrees which is equal to 1/2, let us know the importance of Cosine function in trigonometry.
+In trigonometry, Sine, Cosine and Tangent are the three major or primary ratios, which are used to find the angles and length of the sides of the triangle.
+Before determining Cos 60 degrees whose value is equal to 1/2, let us know the importance of Cosine function in trigonometry.

-Also, find few important values of other trigonometric ratios:
+Also, find a few important values of other trigonometric ratios:

 Cosine α = Adjacent Side / Hypotenuse

 Cos α = AC / AB

 Now, to find the value of cos 60 degrees, let us consider, an equilateral triangle ABC as given below: